Munseer-am/dotfiles/README.md

 #### Wallpapers
 I change wallpapers everyday.
 The wallpapers are available in this [Github Repo](https://github.com/D3Ext/aesthetic-wallpapers)

 > Using this rice can break your system and configurations.
-Use at your own rish
+Use at your own risk